Skip to main content

 EPA-registered Pesticide Products Approved for Use Against Varroa Mites in Bee Hives

 EPA is committed to helping beekeepers combat Varroa mites.
 Varroa mites are parasites that feed on developing bees, leading to brood mortality and reduced lifespan of worker bees.
-They also transmit numerous honeybee viruses.
+They also transmit numerous honey bee viruses.
 The health of a colony can be critically damaged by an infestation of Varroa mites.
 Once infested, if left untreated, the colony will likely die.
-By expediting the approval of pesticides that target Varroa mites and publishing information about the products, EPA is helping beekeepers deal with these challenging pests.
-EPA is continuing to work with the beekeeping community to register new tools for managing beehive pests and working with our federal and local partners to advance valuable research
+By expediting the approval of tools that target Varroa mites and publishing information about the products, EPA is helping beekeepers deal with these challenging pests.
+EPA is continuing to work with the beekeeping community to register new tools for managing beehive pests and working with our federal and local partners to advance valuable research.

 The pesticide products listed on this page are registered by EPA at the federal level for use against Varroa mites.
 Rotating products to combat Varroa mites is an important tactic to prevent resistance development and to maintain the usefulness of individual pesticides.
 Beekeepers are encouraged to check with their state pesticide regulatory agencies to determine the regulatory status of the products in the individual states.
 Find state pesticide regulatory agencies.